jan-revay/initPC/README.md

 15. Do some research on whether snap and flatpak packages work in WSL resp. which alternative package manager to use in WSL
 16. Consider running the whole `./run_all.sh` script as sudo and removing `sudo` commands from the script.
 17. Shorten the names of branches I use most often devel -> dev, testing -> test
+18. Consider using <http://www.bashbooster.net/> or some similar light-weight library.